Chemical synapse: Synaptic strength

-The strength of a synapse has been defined by Sir Bernard Katz as the product of (presynaptic) release probability pr, quantal size q (the postsynaptic response to the release of a single neurotransmitter vesicle, a 'quantum'), and n, the number of release sites.
+The strength of a synapse has been defined by Bernard Katz as the product of (presynaptic) release probability pr, quantal size q (the postsynaptic response to the release of a single neurotransmitter vesicle, a 'quantum'), and n, the number of release sites.
 "Unitary connection" usually refers to an unknown number of individual synapses connecting a presynaptic neuron to a postsynaptic neuron.

 The amplitude of postsynaptic potentials (PSPs) can be as low as 0.4 mV to as high as 20 mV.
 The amplitude of a PSP can be modulated by neuromodulators or can change as a result of previous activity.
 Changes in the synaptic strength can be short-term, lasting seconds to minutes, or long-term (long-term potentiation, or LTP), lasting hours.
 Learning and memory are believed to result from long-term changes in synaptic strength, via a mechanism known as synaptic plasticity.

 Receptor desensitization

 Desensitization of the postsynaptic receptors is a decrease in response to the same neurotransmitter stimulus.
 It means that the strength of a synapse may in effect diminish as a train of action potentials arrive in rapid succession – a phenomenon that gives rise to the so-called frequency dependence of synapses.
 The nervous system exploits this property for computational purposes, and can tune its synapses through such means as phosphorylation of the proteins involved.